My Very Own Scotch Whisky Experience in Edinburgh, Scotland

 The verdict: no future master blenders were found in our group.

-Blending whiskies at the Scotch Whisky Experience: Grain, Lowland, Highland, Speyside, and Islay.
+Blending whiskies during a tasting session at the Scotch Whisky Experience in Edinburgh, Scotland with grain, Lowland, Highland, Speyside, and Islay samples

 Blending my own Scotch whisky